 There are several ways to create Youtube videos anonymously.
-The most obvious (and most expensive) is to simply outsource the content and higher on-screen talent.
+The most obvious (and most expensive) is to simply outsource the content and hire on-screen talent.
 For example, one of my competitors (Create a Pro Website) is doing this at a high level, and quite profitably.

 But there are plenty of low-budget methods too:

 - Screencasting: instead of filming with a video camera, you can record your screen.
 This is great for software tutorials and walkthroughs, or anything related to computers.
 In fact, my Youtube channel could be completely faceless if I wanted.